QuanlinJing/starter-hugo-research-group/content/authors/Quanlinjing/_index.md

     #   institution: Massachusetts Institute of Technology
     #   year: 2008

-Social/Academic Networking
+# Social/Academic Networking：
-For available icons, see: https://wowchemy.com/docs/getting-started/page-builder/#icons For an email link, use "fas" icon pack, "envelope" icon, and a link in the form "mailto:your-email@example.com" or "#contact" for contact widget.
+# For available icons, see: https://wowchemy.com/docs/getting-started/page-builder/#icons
+#   For an email link, use "fas" icon pack, "envelope" icon, and a link in the
+#   form "mailto:your-email@example.com" or "#contact" for contact widget.
 social:
   - icon: envelope
     icon_pack: fas